Rolex Golf Classic

 The Arnold Palmer Cup—Rolex Golf Classic was a limited field invitational professional golf tournament in Japan from 1968 to 1973.
 The players gained entry to the tournament via a poll of golf fans, with former winners and a big-name international player also receiving an invitation.
-It was held at Kawasaki Kokusai Country Club near Kawasaki in Kanagawa Prefecture.
+It was held at Kawasaki Kokusai Country Club near Kawasaki in Kanagawa Prefecture apart from 1969 when the host venue has been the Tokyo Yumiuri Country Club.